London Thamesport: Facilities

-The heart of Thamesport is a 655 m deep water dock.
+The heart of London Thamesport is a 655 m deep water dock.
 The quay has eight (STS) gantry cranes, and can service vessels with draughts of 14.5 m.
 The temporary storage facility has capacity for 26,000 TEU; i.e. 13,000 standard containers.
 The container handling is semi-automatic, as the container tugs are manually operated.
 635,000 TEU can be processed annually.
 In the long-term the capacity could be doubled.

-Although site constraints limit the maximum possible length of the quay to only 750 m, there is considerable scope for future development at Thamesport.
+Although site constraints limit the maximum possible length of the quay to only 750 m, there is considerable scope for future development at London Thamesport.
 The majority of this brownfield site (a former oil refinery) remains undeveloped, and Thamesport Interchange has outline planning permission to build 5000000 sqft of logistics related facilities.

-Immediately to the north of Thamesport is a terminal for the import of aviation fuel (kerosene).
-Thamesport will be well-placed if proposals for a new London Airport, either on the Isle of Grain itself, or on the Mayor of London's "Boris Island", come to fruition.
+Immediately to the north of London Thamesport is a terminal for the import of aviation fuel (kerosene).
+London Thamesport will be well-placed if proposals for a new London Airport, either on the Isle of Grain itself, or on the Mayor of London's "Boris Island", come to fruition.
 (This is unlikely to be a consideration in anything other than the long-term future.
 In December 2013, the Airports Commission, chaired by Sir Howard Davies, excluded these proposals from its short-list of possible recommendations.
 The Commission later studied a number of aspects of the 'Inner Thames Estuary Proposal' and announced in July 2014 that it would not be adding any such proposal to its short-list.)

-Although the company appears confident of further development and a prosperous future, Thamesport is in danger of being eclipsed by the new and much bigger London Gateway port on the north bank of the Thames.
+Although the company appears confident of further development and a prosperous future, London Thamesport has been eclipsed by the new and much bigger London Gateway port on the north bank of the Thames.
 London Gateway is now operational and (as of September 2017) is receiving 17 container ships per day.
 There are plans for a cement factory on the former container marshalling yard.